sowasser/sowasser.com/_posts/2017-10-03-tools-and-resources.md

 ## Writing & Reference Management
 Despite my better-half's best efforts, I'm still using Microsoft Word.
 He recommends [LaTeX][latex], a text editing language that allows for much greater control and is used for most (if not all) journal formatting.
 I made my CV in it using [Overleaf][overleaf], an online LaTeX editor.
 My main hold-out with Word is Track Changes.
 However, [ShareLaTex][SLT], which allows for similar editing to Track Changes and same-time collaboration, is joining Overleaf, so I might be persuaded to jump ship!

 I use [Mendeley][M] as my reference manager, a necessary tool, now that I'm reading more papers than ever, for multiple projects.
 It's similar to EndNote and other technologies, but it's free!
 You import your papers into a library, which can then be organized into sub-folders, and there's a plugin for Word that automates citation and generates your reference list, with a library of styles from various journals and professional societies.
 It also provides BibTeX export to use with LaTeX.
-My other favourite aspect is that they have an app, so all my papers are synced with my phone & tablet and I can read and annotate on the go.
+My other favorite aspect is that they have an app, so all my papers are synced with my phone & tablet and I can read and annotate on the go.
 Just make sure the labelling is correct when you import your papers into Mendeley and you'll be golden moving forward.

 I also keep copies of all the papers I download in [Dropbox][db], which can also be accessed on mobile devices.
 In fact, I keep all my important Word files in Dropbox as a backup and so I can access my work from my laptop.